imeankenshin/imeankenshin/README.md

 - **Active Time** - 9:00 ~ 10:30 (UTC +09:00)
 - **Favorite** - Drawing🎨, Coding💻, Sleeping🛏️, Singing🎙️, etc.
 - **Dislike** - Soda🥤, Something boaring
+- **Language that..**
+  - I'm good at coding - Python(as backend dev), Typescript(as fullstack web dev)
+  - I want to learn - Go(for high performance backend dev), Dart or C#(for cross-platform native apps)
 - **And also...** - I publish my picture on my Instagram account.
 [Check it out!](www.instagram.com/LinoRino_off)

 ## Favorite Tools 🛠️

+Here is my tools I like to use and my thoughts on them.

+> format
+> - `Category`
+>   - `Name of the tool` - `Thoughts on the tool`

 - IDE
-  - [Visual Studio Code](https://code.visualstudio.com/) - The almighty IDE which can do anything
+  - [Visual Studio Code](https://code.visualstudio.com/) - The almighty IDE which can do anything about web dev
-  - [Xcode](https://developer.apple.com/xcode/) - I always use it to develop ios app.
+  - [Xcode](https://developer.apple.com/xcode/) - I always use it to develop ios app
+- Dev Tools
+  - [Oh My Zsh](https://ohmyz.sh/) - Tools that changes your terminal looks cool.
+  - [Github](https://github.com) - Platform for searching awesome repos or learning how programmers writing codes.
-- Productions
+- For Production
-  - [Reminder](https://support.apple.com/ja-jp/guide/reminders/welcome/mac) - MacOS's build-in todo app
+  - [Reminder](https://support.apple.com/ja-jp/guide/reminders/welcome/mac) - MacOS's build-in simple todo app
-  - [Obsidian](https://obsidian.md/) - Markdown editor as note
+  - [Obsidian](https://obsidian.md/) - Free markdown editor for memorization like [Notion](https://www.notion.so)
+  - [Microsoft Edge](https://www.microsoft.com/edge) - Microsoft's light browser for Intel Macbook.
+- For Amusement
+  - [Spotify](https://open.spotify.com/) - Useful and popular music player which has a good price.
 ## Statistics

 Here is my statistics.